By-Laws

 4.1.1 Voting members

-The seven voting members of the Board of Directors include: President, Immediate Past President, Vice President, Secretary, Treasurer, Member-at-Large, and Executive Director.
+The seven voting members of the Board of Directors include: President, Immediate Past President,Vice President, Secretary, Treasurer, Member-at-Large, and Executive Director.4.1.2 Election and term of service of voting members of the Board of Directors

-The Secretary, Treasurer, and Member at Large will be elected in the even years and serve two-year terms starting at the beginning of the calendar year following the election.
+Election and term of service of voting members of the Board of Directors The President and Vice President will be elected in odd years and serve two-year terms starting at the beginning of the calendar year following the election.The Secretary, Treasurer, and Member at Large will be elected in even years and serve two-year terms starting at the beginning of the calendar year following the election.

-The President will become the Past President upon the installation of the newly elected President.
-If a member of the Board of Directors is unable to serve out his/her term, a new member may be appointed by the Board of Directors to serve out the remainder of the term.
+If a member of the Board of Directors is unable to serve his/her term, a new member may be appointed by the Board of Directors to serve the remainder of the term.
 An election will be held for a replacement member according to the rotation cycle described above.

-The Executive Director is a permanently assigned position on the Executive Board.
 A current member of the Board of Directors may be elected to an additional term of office.

 4.2 Responsibility of the Executive Director

-The Executive Director shall establish and maintain a headquarters office where all monies due or donated to the Society will be received and held, and all bills of the Society shall be processed and paid by dispatch.
-He or she shall furnish annually to the Board of Directors a complete statement of the finances of the organization, an audited account of the receipts and disbursements: and annual budget developed along with the Finance Committee for approval by the Board of Directors.
+Responsibility of the Executive Director An Executive Director shall be appointed by the Board of Directors and shall attend all official meetings of the Board of Directors.The Executive Director shall establish and maintain a headquarters office where all monies due or donations to the Society will be received and held, and all bills of the Society shall be processed and paid by dispatch.
+He or she shall furnish annually to the Board of Directors a complete statement of the finances of the organization, an audited account of the receipts and disbursements, and the annual budget developed along with the Finance Committee for approval by the Board of Directors.
+The Executive Director shall supervise the accurate accounting of all members, ordering ASLHS merchandise, the distribution of, and handling of the other Society documents and materials.
+The Executive Director shall uphold the provisions of the Constitution, Bylaws, and Statutes of the Society.

-The Executive Director shall have a prominent role in chapter relations and expansion for the Society through campus events and shall recommend annually the chapters, councilors, and chapter presidents worthy of recognition and methods of recognition.
+The Executive Director shall have a prominent role in chapter relations and expansion for the Society through campus events and shall recommend annually the chapters, councilors, and chapter presidents worthy of recognition and the methods of recognition.

 The Executive Director shall oversee arrangements for Society Chapter Councilor meetings and provide for the recording and distribution of Council minutes.